Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights - NewsBreak

 - This season, the Ravens are winless ATS when entering a game as a favorite of 2.5 points or more (in three chances).

-- Baltimore has hit the over in 60% of its opportunities this year (three times in five games with a set point total).
+- Baltimore has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).

-- Baltimore is 1-2 against the spread and 2-1 overall in games when it scores more than 23.2 points.
+- When Baltimore puts up more than 23.2 points, it is 1-2 against the spread and 2-1 overall.

-- Baltimore is 2-3 against the spread and 4-1 overall when the team totals over 371.8 yards.
+- In games that Baltimore totals over 371.8 yards, the team is 2-3 against the spread and 4-1 overall.

-- The Ravens have six giveaways this season, while the Chargers have seven takeaways.
+- The Ravens have turned the ball over six times this season, one fewer than the Chargers have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Chargers.